Patternslib/Patterns-site/_posts/2014-08-27-checklist.md

 layout: demo
 title: Checklist
 category: form
-description: ""
+description: "The checklist pattern provides a convenient method to add options to select and deselect all checkboxes in a block. "
 ---

-## Documentation
-The checklist pattern provides a convenient method to add options to select and deselect all checkboxes in a block.
-This requires two changes in your markup:
+Patterns checklists require the following from your markup:

 1.  add a `pat-checklist` class to the containing element
 2.  add a select and deselect buttons